golang/proposal/design/45713-workspace.md

 all modules under a directory because those entries would require slow directory walks each time the `go` command would need to load a workspace.
-Because a module's path is not always clear from its directory name, we will allow the go command add comments on the `directory` directive with the module path.
+Because a module's path is not always clear from its directory name, we will allow the go command add comments on the `use` directive with the module path.

 Requiring the directories listed in the `go.work` file to have `go.mod` files means that projects without `go.mod` files can't be added to a workspace even